Does the European Patent Office grant software patent applications?

 That’s why you need someone who understands your technology and who knows how the EPO examiners think and which case law they use.

-You should definitely pick a European patent attorney who makes a living prosecuting software patents.
+You should definitely pick a European patent attorney who makes a living prosecuting and litigating software patents.

 Any questions?
 Let me know.